kubevirt/containerized-data-importer/doc/supported_operations.md

 ## Supported matrix

 The first column represents the available content-types, Kubevirt and Archive.
 Kubevirt is broken down into QCOW2 vs RAW.
+CDI can detect QCOW2 files (even when compressed.
+Any file that is not identified as a QCOW2 disk image is assumed to be a RAW disk image.
+This means that you can not encapsulate a disk image inside of a tar archive.
 QCOW2 needs to be converted before being written to the DV (and in a lot of cases requires scratch space for this conversion), where RAW doesn't need conversion and can be written directly to the DV.

 | | http | https | http basic auth | Registry | S3 Bucket | Upload |
 |--------------|---------|-|--|-------|--------|------------|